MetaBarj0/cpp20/docs/reading-the-book.md

 Actually, the Addable concept studied in the book can be implemented using some sort of TDD at compile time.

 TODO: write an article on the matter

+### 1.10 using constexpr function inside a concept

+const(expr|eval) functions are usable in a concept as soon as one doesn't use values used in the requirement definition